devchan64/devchan64.github.io/_posts/en/2025-04-09-lessons-from-my-manager-experience.md

 ---

+# Leadership Lessons Learned While Working as a Manager

 ## 1. **The Importance of Listening**
 As a manager, the first lesson I learned is that the surest way to make team members **feel respected is through listening**.
 Listening is not just hearing but seriously considering what team members voice.